 - Each tadpole is about 12mm long and brown in colour.

 - They will feed on the old jelly mass and any algae which is growing on it.

 - You can supplement their early food requirements with a vegetable based food - particularly important in a new pond.

 - At first use Early Stage - Tadpole Food.

 Frog tadpoles in Summer:

-- Most established ponds will have enough food for the tadpoles to develop to maturity but in a new pond or with a large number of tadpoles in your pond you can supplement with both early stage (vegetable based) or late stage (high protein) tadpole foods.
+- Most established ponds will have enough food for the tadpoles to develop to maturity but in a new pond or with a large number of tadpoles in your pond supplement later with Late Stage (high protein) Tadpole Food.

-On hot days between June and August at temperatures above 25°C. To identify you have this problem – you will find a large number of dead frogs in a short space of time with the frogs often thin and lethargic before death.
+On hot days between June and August at temperatures above 25°C you can find a large number of dead frogs in a short space of time.
+The frogs are often thin and lethargic before death.

-Affected frogs may appear with:
+- Affected frogs may appear with: